What is a Corneal Transplant?

 When you schedule a cornea transplant, they are pulled from the tissue banks of those who have donated their corneas to medicine.
 These donor tissues are all carefully inspected for quality before you undergo surgery to ensure they are safe and will fit your specific need.

 A cornea transplant will last up to a decade without any issues or complications.
 It is important for you to discuss the various ways to keep your transplant in optimal shape throughout the process.
 For additional information on corneal transplants in West Palm Beach, FL schedule an appointment to talk with our team today.

 Clear Vision is Possible

-For patients with a damaged cornea, a corneal transplant can help improve their vision.
+For patients with a damaged cornea, a corneal transplant in West Palm Beach, FL, can help improve their vision.
 Please talk to one of our ophthalmologists to receive additional information about cornea transplant procedures and see if it can address your concerns.
 At Bentz Eye Center, our team wants you to live comfortably and enhance your eyesight.